 1. Use Sunscreen

 I use sunscreen with an SPF of 30 on a daily basis and limit my time in the sun during harsh midday hours.
 I like Mario Badescu Oil Free Moisturizer SPF 30 and EltaMD UV Facial Broad-Spectrum SPF 30+ for my face and Sun Bum Moisturizing Lotion SPF 30 for my body.

-I've developed a good skincare routine that includes washing my face twice daily and using Retin-A (tretinoin) a few times each week at night.
+My skincare routine includes washing my face twice daily using a mild cleanser.
 I use my Clarisonic Mia Brush and Clean & Clear “Morning Burst” Hydrating Facial Cleanser in the morning and at night.
 Sometimes I'll swap the Clean & Clear out for CeraVe Foaming Facial Cleanser or Philosophy's Purity Cleanser.

 3. Stay Hydrated

 I drink large quantities of water and maintain a healthy diet overall.
-(My diet is about 80% healthy… I don't claim to be anywhere near perfect).
+(It's about 80% healthy… I don't claim to be anywhere near perfect).
 I make sure to get at least 8 glasses of water each day, sometimes more.
 Here's a list I put together listing 10 of the Best Foods for Healthy & Beautiful Skin.

 4. Avoid Bad Habits

 I don't smoke, rarely drink alcohol, and I gave up the tanning beds years ago.
 I also try to avoid using straws, because they cause serious wrinkles around the mouth.